 Schedule of the Day:

-The agenda for the day will begin with a light breakfast at 8:00 a.m. in the State House Inn, which is located at 101 E. Adams Street, Springfield, Illinois.
+The agenda for Thursday, April 11, 2019 will begin with a light breakfast at 8:00 a.m. in the State House Inn, which is located at 101 E. Adams Street, Springfield, Illinois.
 The breakfast is intended to bring community leaders and members of the Illinois legislature together before the legislative sessions begin.
 During last year’s breakfast program, we presented Senate President John Cullerton and Senator Jacqueline Collins with individual awards recognizing their ongoing commitment to the Muslim community.
 After the breakfast, our activities will move to the State Capitol building, located one block north of the State House Inn.

 At 11:00 a.m.
 CIOGC will host a press conference in the State Press Room.
 The Press Room is located in the basement of the State Capitol Building.
 At the press conference we intend to host, as speakers, invited state representatives, leaders of partner organizations and leaders of our member organizations.